“African Americans and the Arts”

 Posters should be 11 x 14 inches.
 Submit only JPG, JPEG, or PDF formats.
 Images must be 24 MB or smaller.

 A diverse committee will judge the posters, and winners will be invited guests at the Awards Ceremony early next semester, when the posters will be unveiled.
 The winning posters may be reproduced and displayed on the Marshall University campus and featured on The Woodson Lyceum’s website.
-Winners will need to complete paperwork to receive the monetary prize.
+Winners and their teachers will need to complete paperwork to receive the monetary prizes.
 Winners grant The Woodson Lyceum and Marshall University permission to use the posters in their promotions.

-For questions about the competition, contact Professor Sandra Reed, chair of Black History Month Poster Competition for Marshall Students, at firstname.lastname@example.org or Professor Burnis Morris, director of the Woodson Lyceum, at email@example.com.
+For questions about the competitions, contact Dr. Carline Waugh, chair of the Competition Committee, at email@example.com; or Professor Burnis Morris, director of the Woodson Lyceum, at firstname.lastname@example.org.